About the Task Force

 Target Non-native Invasive Plants

-Many non-native invasive plants are found throughout Cape Island, including Phragmites, purple loosestrife, multiflora rose, and autumn olive.
-Below is a list of just a few of the invasive plants the CIHRTF is targeting for control.
+Many non-native invasive plants are found throughout Cape May, including Phragmites (common reed), purple loosestrife, multiflora rose, and autumn olive.
+Below is a list of just a few of the invasive plants the CMHRTF is targeting for control.

-Species in red are considered emerging invasive plants on Cape Island.
-CIHRTF is employing an Early Detection and Rapid Response (EDRR) strategy to reduce the establishment and spread of kudzu and mile-a-minute.
+Species in red are considered emerging invasive plants in Cape May.
+CMHRTF is employing an Early Detection and Rapid Response (EDRR) strategy to reduce the establishment and spread of kudzu and mile-a-minute.